dcsmargiassi/maintenance_manager/README.md

 - Sign-In and Create account pages.
 - Add vehicle Forms.
 - Able to view vehicles in database and navigate to a vehicle specific page.
-- Manual input of refuelling for each vehichle.
+- Manual input of refuelling for each vehicle.
 - Update vehicle information.

 Future Features: